armel/M5HamRadio/README.md

 latitude = 48.848285
 longitude = 2.2708201
 ```
+> Note that, Proxy Config section is ONLY useful if you linked your M5Stack to your Transceiver via USB using ICUSBProxy.
+If you are using Bluetooth, you do not need to change this section of settings.
+So leave values as they are, by default.
+The same goes for the Geolocation Config section which is ONLY useful for DXTracker.
+But if you fill in this section (and the Wifi Config section) correctly, this `.ini` file will also work for the DXTracker too.

 Please, **take the time to adapt the values to your use** (Icom CI-V Address, Wifi SSID and password, and so on).
 It's important !

 Here is an another example, if you're using an IC-7300, here is an another example with this `IC7300USB.ini` :